thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

         A. Check out our wet weather policy HERE.

-        Q. I sometimes get seasick, is there waves?
+        Q. I sometimes get seasick, are there waves?

         A. The boat is very smooth and stable and we operate in the calm